csinva/csinva.github.io/_research_ovws/ovw_interp.md

   - sample size disparity
   - proxies of sensitive attributes
 - definitions
-  - Unawareness - don't show sensitive attributes
+  - unawareness - don't show sensitive attributes
     - flaw: other attributes can still signal for it
   - group fairness
     - Demographic Parity - means for each group should be approximately equal